5 Island Tour of Mauritius with iLe Aux Cerfs Watersports

 Island 6 – Sega Dancing

-Our final island stop saw us treated to some traditional sega dancing by young, Mauritian women and a casual meal of braai’d (BBQ) chicken, garlic bread and heart of palm salad.
-This was extremely rustic, but coming from South Africa I was happy.
-Dessert was a bruleed green banana which was delicious.
+Our final island stop treated us to some traditional sega dancing by young, Mauritian women and a casual meal of braai’d (BBQ) chicken, garlic bread and heart of palm salad.
+This was extremely rustic, but coming from South Africa – I was happy.
+Dessert was a bruleed green banana, which was delicious.

-At this stage, we were so incredibly sun burnt that we were happy to make our way home.
+At this stage, we were so incredibly sunburnt that we were happy to make our way home.
 The last trip back was about 40 minutes and it was welcomed after all the sun, sea and sand.
-David our guide, 100%.
-Me, exhausted!